kkapelon/kkapelon.github.io/_posts/2018-04-21-software-testing-antipatterns.md

 This is the longest section of this article, but I consider it very important.
 In summary while *in theory* you could only have integration tests, *in practice*

 1. Unit tests are easier to maintain
-1. Unit tests can easily replicate corner cases and not-so-frequent scenario
+1. Unit tests can easily replicate corner cases and not-so-frequent scenarios
 1. Unit tests run much faster than integration tests
 1. Broken unit tests are easier to fix than broken integration tests